 Underinsured and uninsured motorist coverage

-The coverage would pay the costs resulting from uninsured driver that is responsible for the accident.
+The coverage would pay the costs resulting from the uninsured driver that is responsible for the accident.
 Based on a study conducted by Insurance Research Council in 2019, around 1 person from 8 drivers doesn’t have car insurance.

 Underinsured motorist coverage would pay for the expenses when the responsible driver has insurance, but the limits are too low for all the damages caused.
 Some of the states need a minimum amount of the coverage.
 There are 4 types of coverage that is typically required: